juntylpro1/secure-enterprise/config-stack.md

 ## Before you begin
 {: #stack-prereq}

 Make sure that you have the following access.
-For more information about access and permissions, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).
+For more information about access and permissions, see [Assigning access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).

 * The Editor role on the {{site.data.keyword.cloud_notm}} Projects service.
 * The Editor and Manager role on the {{site.data.keyword.bplong}} service.